bgdawes/dotfiles/linux_documentation/linux_notes.md

 I originally installed synergy 1 but it got laggy / buggy, then I installed Synergy 3 (Synergy 3 RC3) and everything works well (knock on wood).
 I spent hours trying to add `symphonic` as a computer to get this to work but the connection would always fail.
 Finally I clicked (or slid the switch) on 'manual config'.
 That brought up a menu where I could add the host name and wifi ip of `symphonic`.
 After that, everything works perfectly.

+## YAC Reader {#yacreader}

+To load PDF and CBR files to iPad to be viewed on YAC Reader, connect iPad to compruter, then copy PDF and / or CBR files to the iPad YAC folder.
+On the iPad, click the import button at the top and then click the File Sharing button.
+Click the import button.
+You should see the file transfer progress at the top right.

 ## Stow {#stow}

 Move new stow file to dotfiles folder